 Jolly Volley says: “Yes, I know it’s probably not politically correct to celebrate hunting but, did I mention I live in the country and it is the venue for the famous Meynell Hunt (think King Charles in jodhpurs if you dare).
 I hate the idea of hunting and all who ride with it…but the fashions, colours and the ephemera do call me; not as loud as a mating fox but – loud enough.
 Whether blood-sports would work in a bedroom is something to ponder.
 As for hubby, it would be just another thing to give him night terrors.”

-Jolly Volley says: “So here’s a glimpse of the room which started it all.
+Jolly Volley says: “So here’s a glimpse of the room which started my frenzy for wallpaper.
 The former master bedroom of one Miss Mustard Seed aka Marion Parsons – just about the most skilful furniture painter to have speckled a pie larder.
 It was her deep blue and white Delph pottery coloured paper which got my juices flowing and made me terribly tired of having Dulux Chalk Blush Number 4 on my bedroom wall.
-I cannot find an exact match but Mini Moderns (from John Lewis) is pretty close.
-Hubby would probably rather find this blue and white colour scheme on a side-plate but there you have it – he’s conservative with a capital ‘m’ for magnolia.
+I cannot find an exact match but Mini Moderns (below) is pretty close.
+Hubby would probably rather find this blue and white colour scheme on a side-plate but there you have it – he’s conservative with a capital ‘M’ for Magnolia.

 Sarah Beeny probably says: “I can see you’re not going to drop this are you?
 So stop jawing, stick your hard hat on and just get on with it.”